Skip to content

 Apply categorical coloring to see cell populations.

-Select Cell Type Annotation
+Select Cell Type Feature

 1. In the Sidebar, click the Categorical tab

-2. Find the cell type annotation (e.g., "cell_type", "cluster")
+2. Find the cell type feature (e.g., "cell_type", "cluster")

 3. Click to apply coloring